 Winemaking: Donato Lonati consulted on winemaking from the estate’s foundation.

 Grape harvesting: Picking runs from sunrise to late morning, and thus in cooler temperatures which preserves the aromatic potential of the grapes.
 Sorting is done at the winery.
 Once there are over 50 quintals harvested, the grapes are conserved in a large refrigerator.
 First, the smallest grapes are harvested, as they ripen quicker than larger grapes; then, the remaining grapes are harvested once they reach the same level of ripeness.
 If necessary, a third harvest is carried out for those grapes that have ripened less quickly.
 The grapes of each harvest are vinified separately.
 Depending on the year, harvest times can vary from September 10 for the earlier ripening grapes until mid-October for Petit Verdot and Sangiovese.
-After the 2020 the Petit Verdot was due to be ripped out.
+After the 2020 vintage the Petit Verdot was due to be ripped out.